-Figure 6. (a) An example of a crossline image (Crossline # 18200). (b) and (c) are close-up views of the regions shown in (a) for two different depths.
-The dates to collect the data span from August 2002 to February 2003.
+Figure 6. (a) An example of a crossline image (crossline #18200).
+Panels (b) and (c) are closeup views of the regions shown in (a) for two different depths.
+The data collection dates span from August 2002 to February 2003.
 The red line at top marks the linear acquisition period, while the blue line marks the contrast period.